naznin19/naznin19/README.md

 - 👋 Hi, I’m @naznin19
 - 👀 I’m interested in learning new technologies and building projects using them.
-- 🌱 I’m currently working at AsthaIT and doing manual and automation testing on various different kinds of projects.
+- 🌱 I’m currently working on manual and automation testing on various different kinds of projects.
 - 📫 You can reach me on linkedIn.
 My linkedIn profile link is : https://www.linkedin.com/in/sabiha-naznin-092/

 <!---